irisbaron/loopback-application-zos/README.md

 cd Rewards
 ```

 ### Link Rewards Datasource

-In this step we set up one or more datasource for the application.
+In this step we set up a datasource for the application.
 Datasources represent backend systems such as databases, external REST APIs, SOAP web services, and storage serviceFor more information, see [Defining data sources (LoopBack documentation)](http://loopback.io/doc/en/lb3/Connecting-models-to-data-sources).

-For our example we already generate datasources for customers and credit cards.
+For our example we already generate datasources for customers and credit-cards.
 Here we will generate the datasource for the rewards programs.

-To create a datasource, make sure you are in Rewards directory.
+To create a datasource, make sure you are in Rewards directory and type the following:

-Type the following into your command line:

 ```bash
 lb datasource